Remi-Gau/eCobidas/README.md

 # COBIDAS guidelines checklist

 The main aim of this project is to improve reporting methods and results in neuroimaging (f/MRI, i/EEG, MEG, PET...) in order to increase transparency and reproducibility.

-We want to do this by developing a checklist based on best practices guidelines that is both easy and practical to use, and that provides a computer readable output that can be used to automatically generate parts of the methods section.
+We want to do this by developing checklists, based on best practices, guidelines that are both easy and practical to use, and that provides a computer readable output that can be used to automatically generate parts of the methods section of an article.

 ## Prototypes